 All of our associated lenders are required to have a Responsible Lending Policy in order to protect the consumers.
-Some of these lenders belong to the BCCA, which means that they must abide by a strict code of practice that pertains specifically to short term lending.
+Some of these lenders belong to the CFA, which means that they must abide by a strict code of practice that pertains specifically to short term lending.
 Others are members of the Consumer Finance Association.
 Either way, these lenders have specific operational and ethical guidelines in which they must operate.
 Prior to accepting any loan, be sure to check the responsible lending codes of practice for that lender.

 It's important to fully understand that a payday loan is by definition, a short term loan that is taken over the timeframe of a month or less.
 If you have taken out four or more payday loans within the last year, then we highly advise that you seek some debt and budgeting advice.

 Most lenders will not allow a borrower to receive more than 30% of their net income each month.
 So if your application was denied, then perhaps try again for a lower amount.